About us

 Amanda is an environmental historian, and artist with a background in corporate administration, and travel coordination.
 Currently a PhD candidate with the University of Newcastle, Amanda is studying the environmental history of citrus growing in Australia.
 She currently lives and works on Ngadjuri Country.

 Amanda’s qualifications include a Bachelor of Arts (Honours) majoring in Anthropology (University of Adelaide), and a Graduate Diploma of Humanities majoring in History (University of New England).
-She is the current HDR representative for the Australian and Aotearoa New Zealand Environmental History Network (AANZEHN).
+She is on the steering committee for the Australian and Aotearoa New Zealand Environmental History Network (AANZEHN), and is Secretary of the History Council of South Australia.

 Laura Sayle